pumpncode/Warpzone/README.md

 _Freh: Main dev

-u/r2d2upgrade: Sprites for Jimbo, the Forbidden One
+u/r2d2upgrade: Sprites for Jimbo the Forbidden One